Machine Learning for Account Takeover

 Netacea’s Critical Path settings can be used to isolate your key visitor paths through your web estate.
 These critical paths could be your conversion path, login, search or areas that key information is stored.
 This could also include A/B revision paths for serving alternate content or alternate logins.

 You can also have Netacea choose your critical paths from the machine learning analysis of the top paths for incoming bots on your application.
-The two approaches can be combined so that you have weighted protection on your top critical paths, as well any paths the bots are targeting that you may not perhaps be aware of.
+The two approaches can be combined so that you have weighted protection on your top critical paths, as well as any paths the bots are targeting that you may not perhaps be aware of.
 This methodology delivers not only insight into how legitimate\illegitimate visitors interact with the application but also allows for the monitoring of key areas from the outset.